Djdefrag/RealScaler/README.md

 RealScaler is completely written in Python, from backend to frontend.
 External packages are:
-- AI  -> torch / torch-directml
+- AI  -> torch / onnxruntime-directml
 - GUI -> customtkinter
-- Image/video -> openCV / moviepy
+- Image/video -> OpenCV / moviepy
 - Packaging   -> nuitka

 ## Requirements. 🤓